deanilvincent/deanilvincent.github.io/_posts/2017-07-03-simple-weather-app-in-xamarin-forms-with-mvvm-using-weather-api-part1.md

 <img src="https://user-images.githubusercontent.com/10904957/27801416-7f8ce786-6050-11e7-975f-44c89764bddd.png"/>

-1.2 Create your account (if you haven't created yet) <a href="https://home.openweathermap.org/users/sign_up">https://home.openweathermap.org/users/sign_up</a>
+1.2 Create your account here: <a href="https://home.openweathermap.org/users/sign_up">OpenWeatherMap Sign Up Page</a>(if you haven't created yet)

 1.3 After creating your account, Go to your Account Details and look for "API Keys"